Ted's Woodworking Review

 Ted’s Woodworking Plans has been available as a Digital Product on the Internet for at least five years.
-If you do your own search you will find a lot of different views from “this is the greatest” to “this is the worst woodworking scam ever”.
+If you search the internet, you will find a lot of different views from “this is the greatest” to “this is the worst woodworking scam ever.”

-My review falls closer to worst ever, but the collection does have some very limited benefit.
+My review falls closer to worst ever, but the collection does have some minimal benefit.

 Why Ted's Woodworking Plans Could be Useful

-- It helps you visualize possibilities and give you a more clear idea of what you might want to make for yourself.
+- It helps you visualize possibilities and give you a clearer idea of what you might want to make for yourself.

-- Looking through a lot of different plans of different types can I help you understand how projects are put together, and give you design ideas.
+- Looking through a lot of different plans of different types helps you envision the whole process and give you design ideas.

 Searching for Good Woodworking Plans is Frustrating!

 In my search for woodworking plans, I have been very frustrated by the “Free” plans available through dozens of different websites.